Lake Forest Park Water District has compiled this information to better inform our customers about the District and your water.

 Our water is not chlorinated or fluoridated.
 Families with growing children may contact their dentist regarding the use of fluoride supplements such as toothpaste containing fluoride.

 What is a WA State Department of Health water testing waiver?
-Who decides what is to be waived?

 The WA State Department of Health (DOH) monitors all water testing timelines and schedules.
 DOH grants source monitoring sampling waivers or reduced sampling requirements to water systems in areas with little evidence that synthetic organic compounds (non-naturally occurring compounds) contamination could occur.
 The District tests it water pursuant to DOH requirements and has received a waiver for certain compounds which have minimal risk or no application to the area.
 More information about DOH testing requirements is available on this link.
 DOH 331-359